GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `components:`
         - `Buttons`: Logical parts of our button components
             - `useButtonDarkMode:` Responsible for handling dark mode, changing the theme based on the user's click!
+        - `Sidebar:`
+            - `useSideBar:` Handles the possibility of closing or opening the sidebar menu when clicking the 'X'

 ## ❔ How to run the project on my machine?